HHS-AHRQ/MEPS/README.md

 [Additional Survey Components](#additional-survey-components) <br>
 [Contact MEPS](#contact-meps)

-<b>Example code</b> for loading and analyzing MEPS data in R, SAS, and Stata is available in the following folders:
+<b>Example code</b> for loading and analyzing MEPS data in R, SAS, and Stata is available in the following folders.
+These folders also include example exercises from recent MEPS workshops.
+In addition, the SAS folder contains exercises from older workshops (1996-2006):
  * [R](R) <br>
  * [SAS](SAS) <br>
  * [Stata](Stata) <br>